 38 Geary: This bus picks up at several stops along Market Street.
 Take it to the Geary and Laguna stop - which is on the eastern side of Japan Center.
 Note: Make sure you catch the regular 38 as the 38L has a limited number of stops.

-2 Sutter & 3 Jackson: Both of these buses pick up all along Sutter Street - just a block from Union Square.
-Take either one all the way to the Sutter and Buchanan stop.
+2 Sutter: These buses pick up all along Sutter Street - just a block from Union Square.
+They will take you all the way to the Sutter and Buchanan stop.
 Walk one block south (down the hill) to get to the Japan Center and the Peace Plaza.

-47 Mission: Your best bet from Fishermans Wharf is to take the 47 bus.
-Pick it up along North Point Street (up the hill and just a block or two from Fishermans Wharf).
+49 Mission: Your best bet from Fisherman's Wharf is to take the 49 bus.
+Pick it up on the western end of Fisherman's Wharf at North Point Street and Van Ness.
 Take it all the way to Van Ness and Sutter Streets.
 From here, you have two options: